lubaina-arsiwala-charite/lubaina-arsiwala-charite.github.io/README.md

 # lubaina-arsiwala-charite.github.io
-Artificial intelligence in dental research: A checklist for authors and reviewers
+# Artificial intelligence in dental research: A checklist for authors and reviewers

-Planning and conducting
+*Planning and conducting*
-1. Study Goal: Researchers should early on define the relevance, scope and meaning of the AI application they aim to develop or validate.
+1. *Study Goal*: Researchers should early on define the relevance, scope and meaning of the AI application they aim to develop or validate.
 The pitfalls in methodology when using AI methods, especially towards data and technical requirements (see below), should be kept in mind early on.
 Also, the end-users (patients or dentists) should be considered